 Of course, the tail will be very long and will make up a good proportion of the overall size of the fish.

-How Long do Butterfly Tail Goldfish Live?
+How Many Years do Butterfly Tail Goldfish Live?

 Similar to many breeds of fancy goldfish, in a well-maintained home aquarium that’s regularly cleaned and monitored, the Butterfly Tail breed can expect a life of around 10-15 years.